MichelleOha/terminal_app/README.md

 A diagram of the classes that will be required for the application to work.
 These include:

 1. Main class: runs the application.
-2. InputOut class: the welcome_menu output for users selection and input.
+2. InputOut class: includes the welcome_menu output for users selection and input.
 Also contains functions that define the input/output required for the app to work.
 3. ReadWrite class: reads and writes to the json file.
 4. Color class: used for text color in the application.